Makar8000/LimitBreakStats/README.md

 * **Survival:** `300` per player (`100` in light parties).
 Surviving lethal damage using shields that would otherwise kill you.
 Does not consider damage mitigated through boss debuffs.
 * **Healing Low HP:** `300` per player healed (`100` in light parties).
 Getting healed when you are below 10% HP.
 Amount is doubled for single-target heals.
 HoT ticks do not count.
 * **Passive:** `220` every three seconds (`75` for light parties).
 Having duplicate jobs will only decrease the amount per tick.
-* **Mechanics:** Some mechanics, such as interrupting a boss, will generated LB.
+* **Mechanics:** Some mechanics, such as interrupting a boss, will generate LB.
 This amount varies depending on the mechanic and content.